 - Invasion of privacy: generally, causing harm through sharing your private information or photos of you

 - Trespass: improperly entering your property or using it without your permission

 The workers’ comp system does not prohibit employees who are injured at work from filing a lawsuit against third parties that are responsible for the injuries.
 In many states, an employee who is successful in a lawsuit against a third party may have to pay back their employer or their employer’s insurance company for the workers’ compensation benefits that they have paid out on the employee’s behalf.
 As an alternative, the employer or the insurance company may join in the lawsuit against the third party and try to obtain compensation for the cost of the workers’ compensation benefits.

 For example, if you are injured while working when your company-issued vehicle’s airbags improperly deploy, workers’ comp would limit your right to sue your employer.
 However, you would be entitled to sue the car manufacturer, distributor, outfitter, and any other appropriate party who may be responsible for the faulty performance of the vehicle.

 You cannot appeal your workers’ compensation benefits award until you completely exhaust the administrative process, including appeals, and all parties have taken every step they can to settle a claim.
 Once you have done so, however, you are entitled to use the civil court system to appeal a denial or termination of benefits.
 This process is very complicated; we recommend you retain an attorney familiar with the Iowa workers’ compensation system before taking your claims to the courtroom.

 If you’ve suffered a work-related injury, you may be entitled to recover workers’ compensation benefits or pursue litigation for your personal injury claims.
-Contact an experienced Employer Workers Comp Attorney for help evaluating your case and your potential legal options in Des Moines and Urbandale, Iowa areas.
+Contact an experienced employer workers comp attorney for help evaluating your suing cases for workers comp and your potential legal options in Des Moines and Urbandale, Iowa areas.